 East–Southeast Asia is currently one of the fastest urbanizing regions in the world, with countries such as China climbing from 20 to 50% urbanized in just a few decades.
 However, spatially-and temporally-detailed information on regional-scale changes in urban land or population distribution have not previously been available; previous efforts have been either sample-based, focused on one country, or drawn conclusions from datasets with substantial temporal/spatial mismatch and variability in urban definitions.
 In collaboration with the World Bank and University of Wisconsin-Madison, WorldPop used consistent methodology, satellite imagery and census data for >1000 agglomerations in the East–Southeast Asian region to map population changes between 2000 and 2010.
 The data are available here and described in detail in Schneider et al, and this report.

 Age and sex structures: WorldPop produces different types of gridded population count datasets, depending on the methods used and end application.
 An overview of the data can be found in Tatem et al, and a description of the modelling methods used found in Tatem et al and Pezzulo et al. The 'Global per country 2000-2020' datasets represent the outputs from a project focused on construction of consistent 100m resolution population count datasets for all countries of the World for each year 2000-2020 structured by male/female and 5-year age classes (plus a <1 year class).
 These efforts necessarily involved some shortcuts for consistency.
-The 'individual countries' datasets represent older efforts to map population age and sex counts for each country separately, using a set of tailored geospatial inputs and differing methods and time periods.
-The 'whole continent' datasets are mosaics of the individual countries datasets.
+Older datasets produced for specific individual countries and continents, using a set of tailored geospatial inputs and differing methods and time periods are still available for download here: Individual countries and Whole continent.

 Improved understanding of geographical variation and inequity in health status, wealth and access to resources within countries is increasingly being recognized as central to meeting development goals.
 Development and health indicators assessed at national or subnational scale can often conceal important inequities, with the rural poor often least well represented.
 WorldPop develops methods for the integration of geolocated cluster sample data from household surveys with geospatial covariates in Bayesian geostatistical modelling frameworks to map key development and health indicators at high spatial resolution.
 These include indicators relating to poverty, literacy, sanitation, maternal and newborn health, contraceptive use and vaccination coverage, among others.
 Details of methods used and outputs can be found in Utazi et al 1, Utazi et al 2, Steele et al, Bosco et al, Ruktanonchai et al and Tatem et al.